 The COVID-19 restrictions around travel and gathering in groups actually made the pandemic somewhat beneficial for me professionally.
 After my injury in January of 2020, I was devastated for many reasons.
 It took a real toll on my mental health not to be able to run my own errands or go for the long quiet walks which were always my way to detach from my work.
 I was unable to walk more than a few steps even while using a mobility aid, which made independent travel or my mental health walks impossible.
 That meant I wouldn’t be able to attend academic conferences.
 I had to move back home to my parents’ house as I was unable to look after myself.
 My mom generously drove me to a conference in February, but I obviously did not want her to continue to take time off work to cart me around the province.
 So, it was a relief to be able to attend conferences virtually.
 This made so many of my academic obligations easier.
 The course I am teaching in the Fall term, which I was previously extremely concerned about, is now being offered remotely, which allows me to teach from the safety of my childhood bedroom.

 I want to be clear, I am not a voice for people with disabilities.
 I am someone who is experiencing a temporary physical disability which severely limits my mobility during the pandemic.
+A drug detox center can help you develop organic habits.

 My own experience of COVID-19 was a mixture of relief and anxiety, I even had to get CBD oil for sleep the level of anxiety i had was to much.
 When I was injured, I went through the grief of knowing I would likely be confined for months and would have to go through surgery.
 Once I accepted this (it took weeks), I finally gained a new foothold in my work.
 I was lucky to have already gathered a large portion of my primary source materials, which made it easier for me to work on my thesis.
 I set the manageable goal of writing 500 words a day, which turned out to be a great motivation.
 My work became the only thing in my life that motivated me.
 I stayed inside at my desk not only because I was injured but because I wanted to prove to myself that I could still be a ‘productive’ student.
 By mid-March, when the pandemic restrictions began in Ontario, I had already experienced my own form of lockdown, so it was much easier for me to accept the change.
 I was also less stressed about missing out on important meetings or information, as everything became virtually accessible.
 My supervisors were extremely kind and supportive, and they were happy to communicate with me via Skype.
+Falling prey to drug abuse can be cured with the help of naples drug treatment centers.

 But my surgery was delayed indefinitely due to the pandemic.
 This was a major source of anxiety, as I wanted to get ‘better.’
 I became very upset about my physical limitations, and instead of continuing to work on my physiotherapy at home (my clinic was closed), I plateaued for a while, too upset to push myself.
 What was the point when I couldn’t actually heal?
 I did not step outside for weeks at a time, and my mental health continued to deteriorate as I felt more and more trapped by my condition.
+The experts from drug detox nyc say that one should go to rehab in case of addiction before it’s too late.

 I was productive during this time, I was writing and reading and making progress on my thesis, but I was using that as an excuse to not look after myself physically or mentally.
 I was focused on being an exemplary student to prove that my injury wasn’t holding me back and began to constantly berate myself for all of my perceived academic failures, such as not receiving a SSHRC funding or not getting a publication submitted/accepted.
 I used my productivity to convince myself that I was fine.